+We are an ASPIRE-to-Excellence award winning team supporting faculty development in medical education.
 We enhance the quality of Medical Education through our range of Continuing Professional Development courses - providing high-quality educational development opportunities to a global community of medical educators.

 We aim to achieve this through scholarship, innovation and working in partnership with colleagues who share our vision of ‘excellence through scholarship’ in Medical Education.